open-metadata/OpenMetadata/openmetadata-docs/content/connectors/metadata/atlas/index.md

 - `hostPort`: Atlas Host of the data source.
 - `databaseServiceName`: source database of the data source(Database service that you created from UI. example- local_hive).
 - `messagingServiceName`: messaging service source of the data source.
+- `entity_type`: Name of the entity type in Atlas.

 ### Sink Configuration